jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

 Wouldn't it be nice to explain that since the environment constantly changes, Life must continually create lifeforms with new traits.
 Traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
-Thus, Life on Earth is a ongoing game.
-The organisms that harvest calories the fastest while enduring the least pains of hunger, disease, and thirst pass on their genes more often.
-Over time, this turnover of genes evolves the new creatures Life needs to keep playing the game of evolution.
+Thus, Life on Earth is a ongoing game of survival.
+The organisms that harvest calories the fastest while enduring the least pains of hunger, disease, and thirst win by passing on their genes more often.
+Over time, this turnover of winning genes evolves the updated creatures Life needs to keep playing the game of evolution.

 If we could educate a struggling polar bear about evolution, she would know her endangered place in the story of Life.
 She could then assess what innovations she needs to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the apex predator should go south and diversify her diet with berries, grubs, and roots.

-Whatever new traits polar bears will eventually need to have, if they knew about evolution, they could roll their own dice until they find the adaptations that'll regain their prosperity.
+Whatever new traits hungry polar bears will eventually need to have, if they knew about evolution, they could roll their own dice until they find the adaptations that'll regain their prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles struggling to find seals in a wetter environment.

 We know the future of polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
 This extensive knowledge lets scientists inform humanity about many creatures' history, status, and future.

 Here's a question: Do we know our fate like we know the polar bears?
-Given how much anger, angst, and confusion we have in our politics, the answer is no.
+Given how much anger, angst, and confusion we have in our politics, the answer is no. If you think our politics is healthy just someone about Trump, immigration, or abortion and wait for a rough conversation.

 This book will teach you about human evolution.
 Our story is the same as all lifeforms.
-The environment is constantly changing, thus Life demands we innovate new adaptations because we too must harvest the resources Life needs to keep procreating and, therefore, evolving.
+The environment is constantly changing, thus Life demands we innovate new adaptations so we can harvest the resources Life needs to keep procreating and, therefore, evolving.

-And, if we fail, Life finds someone else.

 Humans think we understand Life's requirement to evolve.
 Almost every leader, company, and ideology says they'll provide enough resources for their people to live a happy Life.
 But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
-Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then telling stories to justify why "the other" should bear the burden of society's refusal to stop being polar bears and start anew.
+Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then telling stories to justify why "the other" should bear the burden of society's refusal to stop being Industrial Age polar bears and start anew.

 Techvolution will teach you how to move on from the past.
 You'll roll your own dice in the game of evolution and adopt the technological innovations that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.